martignoni/hugo-video/README.md

 ## Features

+This shortcode uses Hugo [Page Resources](https://gohugo.io/content-management/page-resources/).
+The video to display __must be placed in the [page bundle](https://gohugo.io/content-management/page-bundles/)__.

-This shortcode uses Hugo Page Resources.
-It takes one mandatory argument: the filename of the video file to display, __without the extension__.
+The shortcode takes one mandatory argument: the filename of the video file to display, __without the extension__.
 It detects automatically if several versions of the file exists in the page bundle, and add accordingly the multiple `src` tags.
 When an image file with the same filename is also present in the page bundle, it is automatically used as a poster frame.

 When the browser doesn't support the [HTML video element](https://devdocs.io/html/element/video), the shortcode displays a localized notice allowing the video download for local playing.